-Some methods for measuring the mortar moisture content on site are destructive or potentially dangerous to the integrity of the water radiant floor heating pipe system.
+Some "in situ" moisture measure systems for screeds may damage the pipes of the underfloor heating system.
 This is why humidity should be measured in points where indications of riskless places have been left.
 These measures must be taken with a carbon hygrometer.